docker-archive/leadership/README.md

 	if isElected {
 		// We won the election - we are now the leader.
-		// Let's do leader stuff, for example, sleep for a while. log.Printf("I won the election!
+		// Let's do leader stuff, for example, sleep for a while. log.Println("I won the election!
 I'm now the leader") time.Sleep(10 * time.Second)

 		// Tired of being a leader?
 You can resign anytime.